hakki-abdelaziz/demo-repo2/README.md

 Just type in the first number, press Enter, then type in the second number and press Enter again.
 The program will then calculate their sum and display the result.
-For example, if you type in 3 and 5, the output would be: 8
+For example, if you type in 3 and 5, the output would be: 8 Now, let's talk about why this program works the way it does.
+When we say "input" in programming, we mean that the computer waits for the user to provide some data.
+In this case, we used the `<number>` syntax to indicate that the program expects one argument per command.
+So when we ran `adder.py 3 5`, the program took those two numbers, added them together, and printed the result.
+So when you ran `adder.py 3 5`, the program took those two numbers as separate inputs.
+To get both numbers at once, we could have written `print(int(sys.argv[1]) + int(sys.argv[2]))`.
+But instead, we used `sys.argv` which gives us access to all the command line arguments as a list.
+We can ask for specific elements of that list using square brackets (`[]`), like `sys.argv[1]` and `sys.argv[2]`.
+We can ask for specific elements by using square brackets (`[]`) like `sys.argv[1]` and `sys.argv[2]`.
+By converting these strings into integers using `int()`, we can perform arithmetic on them.
+Finally, we printed out the result using `print()`.
+That's basically it!